 Making Real Estate Disclosures in Florida

 State case law in Florida (Johnson v.
 Davis, 480 So.2d 625 (Fla.
 1985)) requires sellers to disclose any known facts or conditions about their property that have a substantial impact on its value and that others cannot easily observe.
-The seller will fill out a disclosure form, which provides details on the property including:
+The seller will fill out a disclosure form (which your agent can supply you with), providing details on the property including:

 - whether specific appliances need repair